-The due diligence you should do before buying property in Florida
+Due diligence before buying property in Florida

 Video Description

-In this video Board Certified expert business lawyer David Steinfeld explains the differences between commercial and residential real estate, the pre-closing due diligence requirements you need to do in each, and commonly litigated issues in commercial real estate.
-Mr. Steinfeld has handled many commercial and residential property disputes and won jury trials for buyers where residential sellers failed to disclose defects and for sellers accused of the same.
+In this video Board Certified expert business lawyer David Steinfeld explains the legal distinctions between commercial and residential real estate and the due diligence requirements you need to do before closing for each type.
+He also discusses the most commonly litigated issues in commercial property and residential real estate sales.

-In this video Board Certified expert business lawyer David Steinfeld explains the differences between commercial and residential real estate, the pre-closing due diligence requirements you need to do in each, and commonly litigated issues in commercial real estate.
-Mr. Steinfeld has handled many commercial and residential property disputes and won jury trials for buyers where residential sellers failed to disclose defects and for sellers accused of the same.
+In this video Board Certified expert business lawyer David Steinfeld explains the legal distinctions between commercial and residential real estate and the due diligence requirements you need to do before closing for each type.
+He also discusses the most commonly litigated issues in commercial property and residential real estate sales.

 Video Transcript